 Located in front of City Hall, Nathan Phillips Square is a city square in the center of Toronto that’s filled with all types of activities like concerts and dance performances during the summer.
 In the winter, it becomes one of the city’s most popular attractions when the reflecting pool is transformed into an ice skating rink.
 This quintessential Toronto experience offers the chance to skate among a unique urban backdrop of twinkling lights and a massive holiday tree.

 It’s hard to imagine a better place to skate than in the magnificent snow-covered Swiss Alps.
 In the center of Zermatt, a picturesque Alpine village near the base of the Matterhorn, one of Europe’s highest peaks, you’ll find two natural ice rinks and one artificial rink set among impressive mountain views.
-As no gasoline-powered vehicles are allowed in the village, horse-drawn carriages are a popular form of transportation.
+As no gasoline-powered vehicles are allowed in the village, horse-drawn carriages are a popular form of transportation in this top Switzerland destination.
 In the wintertime, the bells of horse-drawn sleights can be heard around every corner, setting an especially stunning winter wonderland scene.

 In Moscow, you can enjoy the unforgettable experience of skating at the foot of the Kremlin walls.
 Red Square Rink is one of the most beautiful ice rinks in the world.
 It spans 32,000 square feet, covering one-quarter of the historic square, shared with the Kremlin, the State Historical Museum and St. Basil’s Cathedral, and is exquisitely decorated with Christmas finery.
 Skaters can dance across the ice until midnight, allowing ample time to take in the beauty of all the dazzling lights.

 Sun Valley Outdoor Rink - Sun Valley, Idaho